LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Experiments

-Decoding-time algorithms leverage a linguistic discriminator (LD) to estimate the linguistic attributes of generated text.
+All baselines (except Llama 3.1) are re-implemented using OPT-350M as a base-model.
+For the LLM prompting baseline, we query the instruction-tuned Llama 3.1-70B chat model~\citep{dubey2024llama} using a fixed two-message chat template: a system meta-instruction (similar to the meta-prompt used by MCTune~\citep{nguyen-etal-2024-multi}) that defines the available attribute tags (corresponding to Appendix~\ref{sec:index_list}) and their meanings, and a user message that lists the desired subset of $k$ targets as bracketed \texttt{[tag: value]} pairs; the model is instructed to output a JSON object with a single \texttt{text} field, and generations are capped at 100 tokens to match other baselines.
+Moreover, inference-time algorithms use a linguistic discriminator (LD) to estimate the linguistic attributes of generated text.
 This component is independently pre-trained and frozen, allowing for differentiable computation of linguistic attributes and backpropagation of the error.
+It is trained on attributes generated by the explicit linguistic attribute extraction algorithms.

-The LD is implemented using a DeBERTa encoder~\citep{he2021debertav3} with the token embedding layer replaced with that of OPT-350M, followed by a projection layer, trained to minimize the mean squared error between predicted and gold attributes.
-For further details, refer to Appendix~\ref{app:ling-predictor}.
+The \textbf{Linguistic Discriminator} (LD) is a crucial component for inference-time algorithms.
+It is pre-trained on data generated by the explicit linguistic attribute extraction algorithms (described in Section~\ref{sec:index_list}) to provide an efficient estimation of linguistic attributes for these methods.
+It uses a DeBERTa encoder~\citep{he2021debertav3} with the token embedding layer replaced with that of OPT-350M, followed by a projection layer.
+The LD is trained to minimize the mean squared error between predicted attributes and gold attributes:

+The final MSE loss of the pre-trained LD is $0.16$ on our test set.
+The correlation between the predicted MSE by the LD and the real MSE by the original linguistic attribute extractor tool is $0.8$, which is sufficiently high for reliable utilization.

+We tune the hyperparameters of all baselines using grid search.
+The final hyperparameters used for each baseline are detailed in Appendix~\ref{app:baseline_hparams}.
+Further details on the training setup and computational infrastructure are provided in Appendix~\ref{app:experimental_details}.